evanarlian/ml/src/transformer/readme.md

 # Transformer

 ## Overview
 * The core idea of (encoder-decoder) transformer is sequence transduction.
 Simply, a transformer converts a sequence to another sequence that might differ in length.
+This task is called conditional generation (in Hugging Face, at least) because during generation, the model also looks at encoder output alongside with the previous target tokens.
 * Transformer encoder uses standard self attention.
 * Transformer decoder uses 2 types of attention, causal attention and cross attention.
 * The target is shifted right, to create something called teacher forcing.